GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 This gap creates a two-tier system.
 A patient with type 2 diabetes can often get Ozempic or Mounjaro covered with a manageable copay.
 A patient with a BMI of 35 and sleep apnea who needs Wegovy or Zepbound for weight management may face the full list price.
 The same molecule (semaglutide) is covered or denied based on the diagnosis code, not the patient's clinical need.

-Some doctors work around this by prescribing Ozempic off-label for patients with obesity who also have insulin resistance, pre-diabetes, or metabolic syndrome.
+Some doctors prescribe Ozempic off-label for patients with obesity who also have insulin resistance, pre-diabetes, or metabolic syndrome.
 This is a legitimate clinical decision, but it depends on the individual prescriber and the plan's formulary rules.

 Anti-Obesity Medication (AOM) Parity Laws